kbujari/rorrim/README.md

 ## TODO

-- Implement sorting by last_sync and download rate
+- Implement sorting by HTTP download speed
 - Add version tagging and releases to actions
-- Caching JSON response for an arbitrary TTL
+- Caching initial response for faster back to back runs
+- Allow user to specify custom filters?
+- Work as both library and executable

 ## License